Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 Now, this isn’t as straightforward as you would think.

-We aren’t talking winning the buy box here.
+We aren’t talking about winning the buy box here.

 We’re talking Amazon SEO, so we’re looking at Negative Seller Feedback Rates.
 In other words, all negative feedback your seller account receives.